FlavScents AInsights Entry for para-Anisaldehyde (CAS: 123-11-5)

 - Molecular Weight: 136.15 g/mol

-Para-anisaldehyde is an aromatic aldehyde characterized by a methoxy group attached to the benzene ring, which significantly influences its odor profile.
-The presence of the aldehyde group contributes to its distinctive sweet, floral aroma, making it a valuable component in both flavor and fragrance formulations.
+para-Anisaldehyde is an aromatic aldehyde characterized by a methoxy group attached to a benzene ring.
+This functional group contributes to its sweet, floral odor profile, making it relevant in both flavor and fragrance applications.

 Citation hooks: FlavScents; PubChem; FEMA